0xNullLight/mermaid-diagrams-notes/Optimal_Loan_Payment_Strategy/readme.md

 The key principle is understanding the timing of interest accrual and how payments are applied to both interest and principal.
 Whether you’re managing a high-interest credit card or a long-term loan, the strategy of paying extra after the statement date (or similar key moments in the loan cycle) can help minimize interest costs and accelerate principal repayment.

+**Understanding how interest accrues is crucial when developing an effective loan repayment strategy.**
+Different types of loans calculate interest in different ways—some accrue interest **daily** (such as most credit cards and student loans), while others accrue **monthly** (like many mortgages and auto loans).
+Additionally, some loans use **simple interest**, while others **compound interest**, meaning unpaid interest is added to the balance before the next cycle begins.
+Because of these variations, it’s essential to **refer to your loan agreement** to determine how interest is applied to your balance.
+This will allow you to time your payments strategically, ensuring that extra payments reduce your principal as efficiently as possible, ultimately minimizing the total interest you pay over time.

 ----------

 ## **Visualizing the Payment Timing Strategy**